cncf/toc/tags/environmentalsustainability.md

 - Focus outside of Cloud Native Technologies, according to the [CNCF Cloud Native definition](https://github.com/cncf/toc/blob/main/DEFINITION.md)

 ## Deliverables to ToC
-- landscape for the carbon and energy metrics/measurements/management savings
+- landscape for the carbon and energy metrics, measurements, and management
 - recommendations for new CNCF projects where there are clear use cases or where exploration is needed
+- review of upcoming project proposed for adoption and propose to CNCF according to interest
 - regular reporting to ToC on ongoing and completed work
 - recommend projects for sandbox and graduation status
 - suggestions for improvements for CNCF internal processes, for example, education for sustainability